Consumer and Community Advisory Committee

 Member of the CCAC

-Lyn is a sepsis survivor who advocates strongly for all clinicians to ask themselves the question, “could it be sepsis?” when faced with a deteriorating patient.
+Lyn is a sepsis survivor who advocates strongly for all clinicians to ask themselves the question, “Could it be sepsis?” when faced with a deteriorating patient.
 Lyn is a consumer advocate involved in state, national and international committees.
-She is a member of the Health Consumer Advocacy Network (South Australia), Consumer Health Forum, COTA For older Australians and the Commission on Excellence and Innovation in Health’s Community of Consumers.
-Lyn has been involved in research as a consumer advisor and co-designer for several years and believes consumers should be involved in research from the start of the project.
+She is Chair of the Health Consumer Advocacy Network (South Australia), and a member of the Consumers Health Forum, COTA and the Commission on Excellence and Innovation in Health’s Community of Consumers.
+She was recently appointed to The Aged Care Council of Elders.
+Lyn has been involved in research as a Consumer Advisor and co-designer for several years and believes consumers should be involved in research from the start of the project.
 She is passionate about consumer-centred care in every part of the health system, both public and private, and from primary through to tertiary care.
 Lyn works with her peers to ensure safety and quality within the consumer health journey.

 Lyn says: “As a member of the CCAC, I hope to enable consumers to become co-designers in research.